GabeScott/standard-works-vault/General Conference/2011 October - Charity Never Faileth.md

 My thoughts turned to the founding of the Relief Society and to some of the teachings that the Relief Society sisters received from the Prophet Joseph in that very room.
 Those teachings became the foundational principles upon which the Relief Society was built.
 The purposes of increasing faith, strengthening the homes of Zion, and seeking out and helping those in need were established from the beginning.
 They have always been consistent with the teachings of our prophets.

 In one of those early meetings, the Prophet Joseph quoted from Paul’s writings to the Corinthians.
-In his powerful discourse on charity, Paul makes reference to faith, hope, and charity, concluding with, “But the greatest of these is charity.”1
+In his powerful discourse on charity, Paul makes reference to faith, hope, and charity, concluding with, “But the greatest of these is charity.”[^1]

 He describes the qualities embodied in charity.
 He said:

 “Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up,

-“...
-Seeketh not her own, is not easily provoked, thinketh no evil;
+“… Seeketh not her own, is not easily provoked, thinketh no evil;

 “Rejoiceth not in iniquity, but rejoiceth in the truth;

 “Beareth all things, believeth all things, hopeth all things, endureth all things.

-“Charity never faileth.”2
+“Charity never faileth.”[^2]

-Speaking to the sisters, the Prophet Joseph said: “Don’t be limited in your views with regard to your neighbors’ virtues. ...
-You must enlarge your souls toward others if you [would] do like Jesus. ...
-As you increase in innocence and virtue, as you increase in goodness, let your hearts expand—let them be enlarged towards others—you must be longsuffering and bear with the faults and errors of mankind.
-How precious are the souls of men!”3
+Speaking to the sisters, the Prophet Joseph said: “Don’t be limited in your views with regard to your neighbors’ virtues. … You must enlarge your souls toward others if you \[would\] do like Jesus. … As you increase in innocence and virtue, as you increase in goodness, let your hearts expand—let them be enlarged towards others—you must be longsuffering and bear with the faults and errors of mankind.
+How precious are the souls of men!”[^3]

-The scriptural declaration “Charity never faileth” became the motto of Relief Society because it embraces these teachings and the charge that the Prophet Joseph Smith had given the Relief Society sisters to “relieve the poor” and to “save souls.”4
+The scriptural declaration “Charity never faileth” became the motto of Relief Society because it embraces these teachings and the charge that the Prophet Joseph Smith had given the Relief Society sisters to “relieve the poor” and to “save souls.”[^4]

 These foundational principles have been embraced by Relief Society sisters throughout the world, for such is the nature of the work of Relief Society.

 What is charity?
 How do we obtain charity?

-The prophet Mormon defines charity as “the pure love of Christ,”5 while Paul teaches that “charity ... is the bond of perfectness,”6 and Nephi reminds us that “the Lord God hath given a commandment that all men should have charity, which charity is love.”7
+The prophet Mormon defines charity as “the pure love of Christ,”[^5] while Paul teaches that “charity … is the bond of perfectness,”[^6] and Nephi reminds us that “the Lord God hath given a commandment that all men should have charity, which charity is love.”[^7]

 In reviewing Paul’s previous description of charity, we learn that charity is not a single act or something we give away but a state of being, a state of the heart, kind feelings that engender loving actions.

-Mormon also teaches that charity is bestowed upon the Lord’s true disciples and that charity purifies those who have it.8 In addition, we learn that charity is a divine gift which we must seek and pray for.
-We need to have charity in our hearts in order to inherit the celestial kingdom.9
+Mormon also teaches that charity is bestowed upon the Lord’s true disciples and that charity purifies those who have it.[^8] In addition, we learn that charity is a divine gift which we must seek and pray for.
+We need to have charity in our hearts in order to inherit the celestial kingdom.[^9]

-With the understanding that the Lord has asked us to “clothe [our]selves with the bond of charity,”10 we must ask what qualities will help us develop charity.
+With the understanding that the Lord has asked us to “clothe \[our\]selves with the bond of charity,”[^10] we must ask what qualities will help us develop charity.

 We must first have the desire to increase in charity and be more Christlike.

 The next step is to pray.
-Mormon exhorts us to “pray unto the Father with all the energy of heart, that [we] may be filled with this love.”
-This godly love is charity, and as we are filled with this love, so “we shall be like him.”11
+Mormon exhorts us to “pray unto the Father with all the energy of heart, that \[we\] may be filled with this love.”
+This godly love is charity, and as we are filled with this love, so “we shall be like him.”[^11]

 Reading scriptures daily can bring our minds to the Savior and to a desire to be more like Him.

-In my office I chose to hang a painting by Minerva Teichert titled Rescue of the Lost Lamb.
-It depicts the Savior standing among His sheep and tenderly holding a small lamb in His arms.
-It helps me reflect on His entreaty: “Feed my sheep,”12 which to me means minister to all those around you and give special attention to those in need.
+In my office I chose to hang a painting by Minerva Teichert titled *Rescue of the Lost Lamb.* It depicts the Savior standing among His sheep and tenderly holding a small lamb in His arms.
+It helps me reflect on His entreaty: “Feed my sheep,”[^12] which to me means minister to all those around you and give special attention to those in need.

 The Savior is the perfect example of how to extend charity.
 During His mortal ministry He showed compassion for the hungry, for the sinner, for the afflicted, and for the sick.
 He ministered to the poor and to the rich; to women, children, and men; to family, friends, and strangers.
 He forgave His accusers, and He suffered and died for all mankind.

 Throughout his life the Prophet Joseph Smith also practiced charity as he extended brotherly love and respect to others.
 He was well known for his kindness, affection, compassion, and concern for those around him.

 Today we are blessed to have a prophet who embodies charity.
 President Thomas S. Monson is an example to us and to the world.
 He wears the mantle of charity.
 He is kind, compassionate, and generous, a true minister of the Lord Jesus Christ.

 President Monson teaches: “Charity is having patience with someone who has let us down.
 It is resisting the impulse to become offended easily.
 It is accepting weaknesses and shortcomings.
 It is accepting people as they truly are.
 It is looking beyond physical appearances to attributes that will not dim through time.
-It is resisting the impulse to categorize others.”13
+It is resisting the impulse to categorize others.”[^13]

 When we have charity, we are willing to serve and help others when it is inconvenient and with no thought of recognition or reciprocation.
 We don’t wait to be assigned to help, because it becomes our very nature.
 As we choose to be kind, caring, generous, patient, accepting, forgiving, inclusive, and selfless, we discover we are abounding in charity.